Teradata/product-help/vikki-test/Use Cases/ManufacturingDefectsAnalysis.md

 GROUP BY d.company order by 2 desc
 ```

 Your company uses the same set of battery parts in several different models across the product line.
-Let's find out which car models have those batteries:
+Find out which car models have those batteries:

 ```sql
 SELECT v.model, count(*)